NoahNaiman/Fundamentals/README.md

 ### A Note on Nodes
-For this project I chose to abstract each type of Node into its own seperate class.
+For this project I chose to abstract each type of Node into its own seperate class and file.
 Each Node type inherits from the superclass Node.
 I chose to write each Node seperately instead of built directly into larger structures for two main reasons:

 1. It makes reading my work less cluttered.
-2. As this was a project to deeply learn fundamentals, I wanted to give each structure the respect it deserves by putting it in its own file.
+2. As this was a project to deeply learn fundamentals, I wanted to make strong distinctions between each Node type.

 ### Node
 A basic Node class to hold generic comparable Data.<br>